-Fasching is a traditional German celebration – also known as Karneval or Fastnacht.
+Celebrated in February, Fasching is a traditional German celebration – also known as Karneval or Fastnacht.
 It is carnival season, which has been celebrated for centuries by people worldwide who have German heritage.
 It’s utterly bonkers and terrific fun – get involved!

-The masks and costumes of today date back to the medieval times when they were not in place as fun decorations but as ways to avoid punishment and persecution as carnival goers would mock the strict rulers of the day, had they not used masks to disguise themselves they would have been caught and death would have been an inevitability.
+The masks and costumes of today date back to medieval times when they were not in place as fun decorations, but were worn as ways to avoid punishment and persecution, as carnival goers would mock the strict rulers of the day.
+Had they not used masks to disguise themselves they would have been caught and death would have been an inevitability.

-Germany is the country which holds the largest and most vibrant carnivals to celebrate the Fasching season with every city having it’s own celebrations.
+Germany is the country which holds the largest and most vibrant carnivals to celebrate the Fasching season, with nearly every city having its own celebration.
 The city of Cologne (Köln) probably holds one of the biggest carnival celebrations in the country.

-These days, makes are more extravagant and more modern with the faces of politicians and prolific figures caricaturized upon them.
-Look out for masks and edifices of German leader, Angela Merkel!
-You will also be able to find fancy balls and other events that involve dance performances along with a dancefloor to try your own luck during intermissions.
+These days, makes are more extravagant and more modern, and often include caricatures of the faces of politicians and other public figures.
+You will also be able to find fancy balls and other events that involve dance performances along with a dance floor to try your own luck during intermissions.

-The celebrations come to an end on Ash Wednesday but prior to this is the much sought-after Shrove Tuesday or Fastnachtdienstag in German.
+The celebrations come to an end on Ash Wednesday.
+But prior to this is the much sought-after Shrove Tuesday, or Fastnachtdienstag in German.
 This is another great opportunity to attend one of the costume balls that are held all over Germany.
 It’s also the day most German school children either have the day off or attend school in a costume (as Americans often do on Halloween).

 Fasching is very much a time where everyone, and especially children, like to dress up in fancy dress to take part in the fun.
 You will notice all the German department stores around you will start promoting their fancy dress costumes ready for the parties and parades of fasching.